mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 Many programming problems lend themselves easily to solutions based on Functional Programming languages.
 It is not hard to convince ourselves of this after coding a Language like OCaml or Haskell.

-This short article does not explain the basics of OCaml.
+This article does not explain the basics of OCaml.
 Nor is it too advanced.
 The functions are kept as simple as possible.
 This is the learner's perspective after all.

 Dr Xavier Leroy was awarded the Milner Award in 2016 for achivements including OCaml.